rockettheme/docs/Docs/technical_tips/blogging/seo.md

 What is SEO?
 -----

-SEO stands for Search Engine Customization, and constitutes virtually anything and everything having to do with making your site easier to find on search engines.
+SEO stands for Search Engine Optimization, and constitutes virtually anything and everything having to do with making your site easier to find on search engines.
 This is done with the purpose in mind of increasing the volume and/or quality of traffic to the site.

 Google, which currently holds market dominance in the world of Web search, frequently changes its algorithms to make its results more attuned to the needs of the user.
 Over the past several years, its search service has evolved to include social integration and email content analysis.
 If you are an Android or Google mobile application user, your habits and exact location can be used to better predict what exactly what you might be searching for.
 If you search "breakfast taco" on your phone from the corner of First and Main Street, your results might be different than they would be if you searched from the corner of Second and Elm.
 Why?
 Because, Google has a very advanced system in place to match each individual user to the right results.

 The practice of SEO attempts to position your site and its content in a way that gives it the best chance possible to appear on the front page of search results for the right audience and with the right keywords.

-A comprehensive SEO strategy includes a wide range of considerations including * Keyword Placement in Titles
+A comprehensive SEO strategy includes a wide range of considerations including:

+* Keyword Placement in Titles
 * Keyword Placement in Content
 * Article Length
 * Tags